eltos/PasteIntoFile/README.md

 A special **batch mode** exists to monitor the clipboard and save it every time new contents are copied.
 If enabled, the filename is purely determined by the template (which supports a dedicated counter variable).

-The context menu entry **Replace with clipboard content** allows you to paste clipboard contents into existing files by replacing them.
-This works as long as the clipboard contains data compatible with the selected file type.
-The old file is moved to the recycle bin and can be restored with usual undo option.

 [^save_plain_text]: To force saving plain text data to a file with a special extension, use uppercase letters or prepend a dot to the file extension (neither will change the actual filename).
 For example, when copying syntax highlighted HTML code snippets from a browser,